JunePear/2-Player-Cube-Shooter-Game/README.md

 Install Pygame Community EditionRun this command in your Command Prompt to install the compatible version: python -m pip install pygame-ce
 Next, If it installs successfully, you can verify it by running: python -m pygame.examples.aliens

-If the example game runs succesfully, then dowload the "Physic.py" file and enjoy the game!
+If the example game runs succesfully, then dowload the files and put them into a folder.
+Run the .py file and enjoy the game!